Madeline Kingsbury case: Adam Fravel murder trial begins

 Her body was found two months later in a culvert not far from Fravel’s parents' home near Mabel, Minnesota.
 She was wrapped in a bedsheet that matched one missing from their townhome in Winona, and a towel wrapped around her head also matched towels from their bathroom.

 On April 1st, 2023, police investigators talked to Fravel on the porch of his parents' home.
-The questions focused on if Fravel had any idea where Maddi might have gone.
+The questions focused on whether Fravel had any idea where Maddi might have gone.

 The next day, they interviewed him again, this time at a police station in Rushford, Minnesota.
-Far longer in length, it grew more contentious as they went over his timeline of the day she disappeared, and was questioned about a string of unanswered text messages he’d sent to Kingsbury the day she disappeared.
+The interview was far longer and more contentious as they reviewed his timeline of the day she disappeared and questioned him about a string of unanswered text messages he’d sent to Kingsbury the day she disappeared.

 (Cedric Hohnstadt Illustration, L.L.C.)